Mania-Visualization-Project/Mania-Replay-Master/README_EN.md

 ### Compiling method

-IntelliJ IDEA and CLion are recommended for compilation.
+IntelliJ IDEA and CLion are recommended for compiling.
 Here the compiling platform is Windows 10, and the other systems can be compiled refer to follows.

 - Go to src/cpp, use CMake to compile JNI codes to librender.dll.
 You may need to modify the OpenCV and JDK dependency directories.

 - Copy the library file librender.dll to lib/

 - Compile the Kotlin codes as ManiaReplayMaster.jar

+## Current issues

+- The program currently runs well only on JDK 8 platform.
+On JDK 10 and JDK 13, it will crash when loading DLL: "A dynamic link library (DLL) initialization routine failed".
+See issue [#1](https://github.com/Keytoyze/Mania-Replay-Master/issues/1)。

+- In Osu!Mania, a hit ahead of time will lead to miss.
+But I cannot find the exact time threshold value.
+See issue [#2](https://github.com/Keytoyze/Mania-Replay-Master/issues/2)

+If someone knowns how to solve these two issues, please reply in the relevant issues.
+Thx!

 ## LICENSE